Conditions of Purchase (10.01.2023)

 - these purchasing terms and conditions

-- The supplier recognizes the “Sustainability Agreement for suppliers of the RAUMEDIC group” – retrievable here – as part of the business relationship.
+- The supplier acknowledges that the “Sustainability agreement for suppliers of the RAUMEDIC Group,” which can be found here, is part of the agreement.

 II.
 Order and Order Confirmation, Proof of Origin

 - The orders awarded by RAUMEDIC are only valid, if they are made in writing and are signed by an authorised representative of RAUMEDIC.
 Spoken agreements and agreements made by phone must be confirmed in writing in order to be binding.
 IT created orders do not need to be signed.